 The priory was surrounded by a defensive wall on a square plan of 173×118 meters and a length of about 550 meters, reinforced with four towers and two four-sided gatehouses, located on the north and south sides.

-The romanesque priory church in its final form during the late Middle Ages had the shape of a basilica on the plan of the latin cross.
+The romanesque priory church in its final form during the late Middle Ages had the shape on the plan of the latin cross.
 It consisted of three naves, a northern and southern transepts, a tower at the intersection of naves and a chancel with adjoining chapels.
 To the south side of the nave was a courtyard surrounded by cloisters and monastery buildings with all the rooms required by the order’s rule: a dormitory, a refectory, a chapter-house and an economic and utility buildings.

 Until now, the priory church survived, without the destroyed northern transept and the chapels that once surrounded the chancel.
 The remaining monastic buildings have not been preserved or have been drastically rebuilt, losing their original stylistic features.
 The most interesting element are the priory fortifications visible on the west side of the church, unique in Wales.
 A large section of the defensive wall and five towers and gatehouses have survived.
 The priory church is an excellent example of Norman romanesque architecture.
 Inside the magnificent chancel you can see a rood screen from the fourteenth / sixteenth century.
 Only the church is open to visitors, as the remaining buildings remain in private hands and are inhabited.
 Of course, you can view the monastery’s fortifications from the outside.